 That's a good clue that Mile 171 Road starts here.

 Sikanni River Ranch Sign at Alaska Highway BC Canada

-advise you that this is also known as "Grassy Road," the primary user
+states that this is also known as "Grassy Road," the primary user being

 the frequency of 150.815 MHz, it's a good idea to call your locations as

 you drive up and down this road.

 6. The road was in a very good shape.

 7. Alas, between km 4 and 5, there was

 this one still wet and muddy spot, which we did not dare crossing in our

 vehicle.
 We ended up camping overnight on the side of the road.